Skip to content

 Special Education: Learning Disabilities (LD):

-The Southwest Minnesota State University Learning Disabilities courses are accessible in an online format.
+The Southwest Minnesota State University Learning Disabilities courses are accessible online.
 The Learning Disabilities program prepares candidates to work with students having specific learning disabilities or related learning difficulties.
-Candidates will be prepared to work with students in the mild-to-severe range of disability between the ages of kindergarten and age 21.
-LD is a disorder in one or more of the basic psychological processes involved in understanding or in using spoken or written language.
+Candidates will be prepared to work with students in the mild-to-severe range of disability between kindergarten and age 21.
+LD is a disorder in one or more basic psychological processes involved in understanding or using spoken or written language.
 The disability may be exhibited as an imperfect ability to listen, think, speak, read, write, spell, or do mathematical calculations.
 SLD also includes conditions such as perceptual disabilities, brain injury, minimal brain dysfunction, dyslexia and developmental aphasia.

-The courses are available to individuals who hold a MN teaching license seeking an anchor or additional license in Learning Disabilities.
-All Minnesota teaching license requirements must be met to be eligible for the LD license.
+The courses are available to individuals who hold an MN teaching license and are seeking an anchor or additional license in Learning DisabilitiesTo be eligible for the LD license, you must meet all Minnesota teaching license requirements.

 Upon application to the program, transcripts will be reviewed and evaluated to ensure the Special Education Core courses and the required reading courses have been taken.